CUTE-Lang/miniCUTE/CONTRIBUTING.md

 # How to Contribute

 Thank you for having interest in this repository.
 You may come to this page to know how you can fix your inconvenience.
-To contribute/improve codes of Haskell parts of this project, you should follow step A. To contribute/improve codes of C/LLVM parts of this project, you should follow step B.
+To contribute/improve codes of Haskell parts of this project, please follow step A. To contribute/improve codes of C/LLVM parts of this project, please follow step B.

 ## Step A: For Haskell